 At Great-West Life, we recognize and respect the importance of privacy.
-When you apply for coverage or benefits, we establish a confidential file of personal information.
+Personal information about you is kept in a confidential file at the offices of Great-West Life or the offices of an organization authorized by Great-West Life.
+Great-West Life may use service providers located within or outside Canada.
 We limit access to personal information in your file to Great-West Life staff or persons authorized by Great-West Life who require it to perform their duties, to persons to whom you have granted access, and to persons authorized by law.
+Your personal information may be subject to disclosure to those authorized under applicable law within or outside Canada.

-We use the personal information to administer the group benefit plan under which you are covered.
+We use the personal information to administer the group benefits plan under which you are covered.
 This includes many tasks, such as:

-- determining your eligibility for coverage under the plan - enrolling you for coverage - assessing your claims and providing you with payment - managing your claims - verifying and auditing eligibility and claims - underwriting activities, such as determining the cost of the plan, and analyzing the design options of the plan - preparing regulatory reports, such as tax slips
+- determining your eligibility for coverage under the plan - enrolling you for coverage - investigating and assessing your claims and providing you with payment - managing your claims - verifying and auditing eligibility and claims - creating and maintaining records concerning our relationship - underwriting activities, such as determining the cost of the plan, and analyzing the design options of the plan - preparing regulatory reports, such as tax slips

-We may exchange personal information with your health care providers, your plan administrator, other insurance or reinsurance companies, administrators of government benefits or other benefit programs, other organizations, or service providers working with us when necessary to administer the plan.
+We may exchange personal information with your health care providers, your plan administrator, any insurance or reinsurance companies, administrators of government benefits or other benefit programs, other organizations, or service providers working with us or the above when relevant and necessary to administer the plan.

-All claims under this plan are submitted through you as plan member.
-We may exchange personal information about claims with you and a person acting on your behalf when necessary to confirm eligibility and to mutually manage the claims.
+As plan member, you are responsible for the claims submitted.
+We may exchange personal information with you or a person acting on your behalf when relevant and necessary to confirm coverage and to manage the claims submitted.

-The personal information in your file will be kept in the offices of Great-West Life or in the offices of an organization authorized by us.
-You may request to review or correct the personal information in your file.
-A request to review or correct your file should be made in writing and may be sent to any of Great-West Life's offices or to our head office at:
+You may request access or correction of the personal information in your file.
+A request for access or correction should be made in writing and may be sent to any of Great-West Life's offices or to our head office.